56eo/56eo.github.io/projects/madrid_central.md

 <br/>

 #### Case study:
-Looking at the adverse air quality situation in Madrid, we conduct a new visualization of tropospheric NO2 via spatial and temporal scale by analyzing satellite images.
-NO2 has been monitored by satellite since 1995 with GOME, since 2002 with SCIAMACHY, and since 2004 with the OMI instrument; the latest two instruments having the disadvantage of a low spatial resolution.

-As the last satellite, Sentinel 5P is in charge to monitor the atmosphere conditions launched in October 2017, and this one has 6 times the spatial resolution of  the last ones.
+Looking at the adverse air quality situation in Madrid, we conduct a new visualization of tropospheric NO<sub>2</sub> on a spatial and temporal scale by analyzing satellite images.
+NO<sub>2</sub> has been monitored by satellites since 1995 with GOME, since 2002 with SCIAMACHY, and since 2004 with the OMI instrument.
+These instruments had the disadvantage of a low spatial resolution.
+The newest satellite, Sentinel 5p, that is in charge to monitor atmosphere conditions, was launched in October 2017.
+It has a 6 times higher spatial resolution than is predecessor.
+This makes it possible to come up with a lot of new information on air quality in harbors on a day-to-day scale.
-This is an experiment aiming at giving more transparency to the Madrid’s city managers for a better decision making for green policies according pollution trends.

 <br/>